peter88213/novelyst/docs/index.md

 - Create a shortcut on the desktop when asked.
 - Optionally, you can replace the "Python" icon by the *novelyst* logo you may find in the installation's **icons** subdirectory.
 - Open "README.md" for usage instructions.

-### Note for Linux users

-Please make sure that your Python3 installation has the *tkinter* module.
-On Ubuntu, for example, it is not available out of the box and must be installed via a separate package.

 ------------------------------------------------------------------